 Q. How should students tell their friends about their disorder?
 How should they tell their professors?

-A. Unfortunately our society continues to struggle with stigma and misconceptions when it comes to mental illnesses.
+Unfortunately our society continues to struggle with stigma and misconceptions when it comes to mental illnesses.
 Highly educated professors are not exempt from having such biases.
 Therefore, college students should be cautious when deciding who to confide in.
 They should wait until they have gotten to know their professors, academic advisors, and new college friends fairly well.

 Q. What are some of the most important things parents and friends need to know in order to help someone with bipolar disorder?

-If family or friends notice their student is experiencing emotional or behavioral problems that represent a noticeable change from their usual behavior, or they see an escalation in such problems to the point that they are interfering with the student’s daily functioning, then they should intervene immediately and get them psychiatric help.
+If family or friends notice that a student is experiencing emotional or behavioral problems that represent a noticeable change from their usual behavior, or if they see an escalation in such problems to the point that they interfere with the student’s daily functioning, then they should intervene immediately and get the student psychiatric help.
 It does not matter if the student has a big exam or project that’s due.
-Take them to the nearest hospital emergency room if it’s a crisis.
+If it’s a crisis, take them to the nearest hospital emergency room.
 Call 9-1-1 if they refuse to go.

 You must put their mental health needs first, because there could be serious long-term consequences if they do not get their bipolar symptoms under control as soon as possible.
-To put things in perspective—the lifetime risk of suicide in individuals with bipolar disorder is 15 times higher than the general population.
+To put things in perspective, the lifetime risk of suicide in individuals with bipolar disorder is 15 times higher than the general population.

 Q. Let's assume a student knows something is wrong but isn't sure what.
 Are there any signs that might point them in the direction of bipolar disorder?

-If a college student is struggling with severe depression, suicidal thoughts, substance abuse, lack of sleep, racing or bizarre thoughts, or any other emotional or behavioral issue that is causing them major problems, they should seek psychiatric help immediately.
-If a crisis occurs after business hours or on weekends, they should have a friend, or a family member take them to the nearest hospital emergency room for an evaluation.
+If a college student is struggling with severe depression, suicidal thoughts, substance abuse, lack of sleep, racing or bizarre thoughts, or any other emotional or behavioral issue that is causing major problems, they should seek psychiatric help immediately.
+If a crisis occurs after business hours or on weekends, they should have a friend or family member take them to the nearest hospital emergency room for an evaluation.